cosmicsbruh/EloGGs/README.md

 # EloGGs
-This is an old patched 1v1.LOL boosting program I developed months ago, My team made around $1000 total off of this, but now it's been patched by the developers.
+EloGGs 🎮 is an old patched 1v1.LOL boosting program I developed months ago, My team made around $1000 total off of this, but now it's been patched by the developers.

 It still partially works but there's a huge ratelimit whilst boosting, and is now basically useless.